14Jannan/14Jannan/README.md

 ### 🌱 What I'm Learning

-I'm currently deepening my knowledge in Java, NodeJS, and React to become a well-rounded Fullstack Developer.
+I'm currently deepening my knowledge in React and improving my frontend development skills.
 I'm always open to exploring new technologies and contributing to exciting projects!

 ---